Historic Quaker Houses of Philadelphia

 Image source: Library Company of Philadelphia

-Two Quaker sisters-in-law from Philadelphia perch precariously on a rail fence in Bartram’s Garden, high above the Schuylkill River in this 1888 photo by Marriott Canby Morris.
+Two Quaker sisters-in-law from Philadelphia perch precariously on a rail fence at Bartram’s Garden in this 1888 photo by Marriott Canby Morris.

 The women are Mary (Minnie) Dawson Tyson Shoemaker (1865 - 1926) and Maria (Minnie) Brinton Shoemaker Kimber (1860 - 1931).
 The photographer did not identify which woman was which.